 synchronous, and asynchronous content) for Grades 1 through 8 to maintain

 continuity in instruction until the class can return to campus.

 SAIS=Southern Association of Independent Schools;

 VCPE=Virginia Council for Private Education.

-This page and the policies outlined within were updated on October 29, 2020 and may change subject to circumstances.
+This page and the policies outlined within were updated on August 13, 2021 and may change subject to circumstances.
 More information about our COVID-19 policies can be found here.
-While we strive to keep this information as up-to-date as possible, you can always speak to the Director of Administration or Enrollment Coordinator for the latest updates.
+While we strive to keep this information as up-to-date as possible, you can always speak to the Director of Administration or Administrator for the latest updates.